Understanding the Churn Rate metric

 - Open the Subscription churn dashboard.

-- Set the time period for the data using the Filters option.
-Once you’ve selected the correct timeframe, press Run (or the reload icon) to pull the relevant data.
+Set the data time period using the Filters option.
+Once you’ve selected the correct timeframe, press Apply to pull the relevant data.

 Understand how the Churn Rate metric is calculated